calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 * Your changing role in society (15min)
 * Business Process (15min)
 * Formal communication (10min)
-* My stories highlighting the above (20min)
+* My stories highlighting some of above (20min)

-Look out for the 10 revelation, mind blown bombshells!
+Look out for the 10 mind blown bombshells!
-If you think it's a valid point - hit the 'like/reaction' (demo)

 Personal and Professional Identity